MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

 This script will allow users to more easily playtest the upcoming revision to D&D 5E.

 **Known Bugs:**
 - No known bugs at this time.
-Will update when new ones are found (because I am sure there are others in this monster of a file).
+Will update when any are found.

 For instructions on how to add this script to the sheet, please see this page: https://www.flapkan.com/how-to/add-more-content